EDUCBA Logo

 General Definition A spot price is less than the future price.
 A spot price is higher than the future price

-Basis In Contango state Basis is negative.
-In Backwardation state Basis is negative.
+Basis In the Contango state Basis is negative.
+In the Backwardation state, the basis is negative.

-Reaction of Investors In Contango state sell more as it is in premium.
-In Backwardation buy more as in discount.
+Reaction of Investors In the Contango state, it sells more as it is in premium.
+In Backwardation, buy more at in discount.

 Case Scenario It is a generic case scenario.
 It is not considered as a generic case scenario.

-The Slope of The Futures Curve The slope of Contango is an upward sloping futures curve.
-The slope of Backwardation is a downward sloping futures curve.
+The Slope of The Futures Curve The slope of the Contango is an upward-sloping futures curve.
+The slope of Backwardation is a downward-sloping futures curve.

 Demand-Supply Scenario Contango has a current supply surplus.
 Backwardation has a current demand surplus.

-Occurs Example Contango mostly occurs for commodity markets.
+Occurs Example Contango mainly occurs in commodity markets.

-Crude oil is $55 per barrel and the price of the futures contract is $50 per barrel (31st Oct).
+Crude oil is $55 per barrel, and the futures contract price is $50 per barrel (31st Oct).
 Here the future price is lower than the current spot hence Backwardation.
 (Assuming today is 7th Oct)

 Conclusion